Accessibility Tools

 Attending for Ultrasound Scan

-The woman and her chosen companion may attend for USS together.
+The woman and her chosen companion may attend an ultrasound scan together.
 They should refrain from bringing children, unless absolutely necessary.

 In addition to the sonographer and pregnant person, only one additional support person may be present in the scan room.